 Figure 6 Process Diagram

 IALA Guideline 1052 – Quality Management Systems for Aids to Navigation Service Delivery

-Edition 3.0 December 2013 P 22

 ANNEX B CHECKLIST FOR DEVELOPING A QMS

 When developing a QMS, the items below should be reviewed and referenced in some manner.
 Existing documentation may already provide the basis for many elements on the list.
 This list may be adapted to meet the specific requirements of the Competent Authority.